 Methods for Treating Minor Burns

-June 17th, 2022 | By: Timeless Skin Solutions
+June 17th, 2022 | By: Admin

 On average, 180 people go to the emergency room every day with fireworks-related injuries during the month around the Fourth of July holiday, according to the U.S. Consumer Product Safety Commission.
 Of that number, more than 44 percent are for burn treatment, and the most injured body parts are hands and fingers.